cdsittampalam/documentation/docs/Getting Started.md

 ### Download Phone App

-An SMS is sent to your phone that contains a link to the signing app on the app store of your device.
+An SMS is sent to your phone that contains a link to the mobile app on the app store.
 The SMS should arrive promptly.

 When you have downloaded the mobile app, a splash screen of the app appears as follows: